omgnetwork/honted/docs/tendermint_blockchain_design.md

   - `balance/<token>/<public address>` - normal spendable balance of `public address`
   - `feepot/<token>/<epoch>/<public address>` - balance spendable after `epoch` has ended.
   That epoch should be the epoch that begins at least after the current one, i.e. each validator earns fees that will be spendable after at least one full epoch.
+  This is a required delay that increases the value at stake for validators, i.e. misbehaving could lead them to lose fees earned in previous epoch.

 Every fee is split and credited to fee pots according to:
   - **`proposer share`** - to proposer's fee pot